 If the artificial joint gets infected, it has to be removed to cure the infection.
-Once the infection settles down a Revision Knee Replacement is done for the patient.
+Once the infection settles down a Revision Total Knee Replacement Surgery is done for the patient.
 Till the time the new implant is put, a cement spacer impregnated with antibiotic is put inside the Knee to give it stability.

 If the infection does not come under control, a new implant cannot be inserted and hence fusion of the Knee is the only option.

 A fracture may occur near an artificial joint.
 It is sometimes necessary to use a new artificial joint to fix the fracture.
 For example, if the femur (thighbone) breaks where the prosthesis attaches, it may be easier to replace the femoral part of the artificial joint with a new piece that has a longer stem that can hold the fracture together while it heals.
 This is similar to fixing the fracture with a metal rod.

 It is not uncommon for the Knee Joint to be either too tight or too loose.
 If the Knee Joint is too loose, it can cause unsteadiness and pain.
 If the joint is too tight, the Knee is usually painful and doesn't have a good range of motion.
 In situations like these a revision becomes necessary.